Gustav von Bunge

-Gustav Piers Alexander von Bunge (19 January 1844, Dorpat – 5 November 1920, Basel) was a German physiologist known for work in the field of nutrition physiology.
-He was the son of botanist Alexander von Bunge (1803–1890).
+Gustav Piers Alexander von Bunge (19 January 1844 – 5 November 1920) was a Baltic-German physiologist known for his work in the field of vitamins.

 Biography

-In 1874 he received his degree in chemistry at the University of Dorpat, followed by a doctorate in medicine at the University of Leipzig in 1882.
-At Dorpat, he had as instructors, Friedrich Bidder (1810–1894) and Carl Schmidt (1822–1894).
-In 1885 he became an associate professor, and from 1886 until his death in 1920, he served as a professor of physiological chemistry at the University of Basel.
+Bunge was born on 19 January 1844 in Dorpat, Russian Empire (now Tartu, Estonia), the son of Alexander von Bunge, a botanist, and Elisabeth Karolina von Pistohlkors.
+He studied chemistry and mathematics at the Imperial University of Dorpat, where he obtained a doctorate and habilitation in physiology in 1874.
+Bunge then studied in Strasbourg and obtained a doctorate in medicine at the University of Leipzig in 1882.
+At Dorpat, he had as instructors Friedrich Bidder (1810–1894) and Carl Schmidt (1822–1894).
+In 1885, Bunge became an associate professor, and from 1886 until his death in 1920, he served as a professor of physiological chemistry at the University of Basel.

 Among his more important studies were the interplay of potassium and sodium within the body; the association of sodium chloride with metabolism, and analytic studies of iron metabolism.

-He was the author of treatises on alcoholic spirits, of which he denounced as a "threat to health and heredity".
+Bunge was the author of treatises on alcoholic spirits, of which he denounced as a "threat to health and heredity".
 His name is associated with "Bunge's rule", a nutritional law based on his research of human and animal milk – "that nutrients in milk are proportional to the growth of the offspring".
+However, Bunge rejected the entire idea of vitamins and vitamin deficiencies; he opposed the doctoral dissertation of Nikolai Lunin regarding Vitamin C and scurvy.
+He died on 5 November 1920 in Basel, aged 76.